 10. Targeted massage– concentrating massage on the areas experiencing pain will help deal with that pain as well as relieving pressure from the hand.
 It helps in restoring good grip in a hand.

 11. Use of tens machine-it helps in easing pain associated with CTS.

-Yoga is also used for stretching and strengthening the joints that helps in reducing pain and increasing grip of the hand.
-Some physiotherapists include use of ultrasound therapy where they concentrate heat on the affected part of the hand which helps to reduce pain as well as induce natural healing Yoga specialists have found out that limited breathing can be another cause for the carpal tunnel syndrome.
+Yoga is also used for stretching and strengthening the joints that help in reducing pain and increasing the grip of the hand.
+Some physiotherapists include the use of ultrasound therapy where they concentrate heat on the affected part of the hand which helps to reduce pain as well as induces natural healing Yoga specialists have found out that limited breathing can be another cause for the carpal tunnel syndrome.
 You should make sure you breathe in as much as possible and

 I. WARRIOR II POSE– the exercises steps are illustrated below.

 Step 1: standing at a mountain pose, exhale, keep your feet at 3 to 4 feet apart, with your arms parallel to the floor, reach them to the sides, shoulder blades, palms down

 Step 2: turn both your feet out at an angle of about 90 degrees until the heels slightly touch each other.
 Turn your left thigh outward so that the kneecap is in line with the ankle on the right foot.

 Step 3: On an exhalation, bend your left knee over the left ankle, with the right foot parallel to the floor.
 Anchor this movement of the left knee by strengthening the right leg and pressing the right heel firmly to the floor.